habedi/mosaic-art-maker/README.md

 2. [images/tiles](images/tiles): This folder includes the tile images.
 There are already some tile images in this folder.
 You can use an instance of MosiacArtMaker to create your own custom set of tile images and put them in the `images/tiles` folder.
-3. [images/output](images/output): This folder includes the mosaic art images created by the code.
-The mosaic art images are saved in this folder.
+3. [images/output](images/outputs): The mosaic art images are saved in this folder.
 4. [make_mosaic_art.ipynb](make_mosaic_art.ipynb): This is the main notebook that includes the code for creating mosaic art versions of the images in the `images/canvases` folder.
 The notebook also includes the code for creating the tile images.